RVeenstra82/bitburner-scripts/README.md

 }
 ```

-4. Save the script and start it by typeing `run start.js`
+4. Save the script and return to the terminal
+5. Start the script by typing `run start.js`